jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 You should test all public methods of your adapter (according to the "port" you have implemented).
 You are aiming for 100% coverage here.

-If you have implemented a custom vendor client, you should also unit test parts of that adapter to ensure that requests are being prepared in the correct ways.
+If you have implemented a custom vendor client, you should also unit-test parts of that adapter to ensure that requests are being prepared in the correct ways.

 > Many vendors have very strict and specific ways to construct requests to their APIs, and handle specific error responses, and these constraints should be tested here.